SoftUni-Internal/interactive-content/EN/04-For-Loop/00-Lesson-Introduction.md

 [stream language="RO" videoId="487119076/666af1be39"  /]
 [/video-vimeo]

-## In thid lesson you will learn about:
+## In this lesson you will learn about:

 **1. Increment and Decrement Operators**
 - How to change the value of variable with special operators